-Resistance Band Push Workout
+Resistance Band Workouts

-To warm up the pecs, just wrap the band around your back and push.
+To warm up the pecs, wrap the band around your back and push.

-3 x max reps: Banded Push-Up
+Banded Push-Up: 3 x max reps

 Anchor your band to something chest height and pull it across your body with your arm.